Get Help Now (855) 722-6926

 These neurotransmitters work together with receptors called mu, delta, and kappa to produce analgesia, which is the inability to feel pain.
 Opioid receptors are the parts of this system that control pain as well as pleasure associated with addictive behaviors.
 Opioids or opiates act the same way as these neurotransmitters by attaching themselves to opioid receptors located in the brain, spinal cord, stomach, and lungs to produce pain relief and other undesirable side effects.

 When these medications travel through the bloodstream and attach to receptors throughout the body, cells release signals that muffle the perception of pain and boost feelings of pleasure.
 Not only does this combined effect make opioid analgesics effective for treating severe, acute, and chronic pain, but it also makes them dangerous.

-Aside from pain relief, opioids are also commonly abused because of the high they produce.
+Aside from pain relief, opioid analgesics are also commonly abused because of the high they produce.
 Opioids also activate the release of neurotransmitters like dopamine and serotonin, both of which play roles in functions like pleasure, feelings of well-being, mood, breathing, and sleep.

 When taken in high doses, users run the risk of experiencing an opioid overdose.
 Overdosing on opioids produces symptoms like respiratory depression, pinpoint pupils, unconsciousness, and choking.
-The most deadly of these symptoms is usually respiratory depression, which is slow and ineffective breathing that doesn’t get enough oxygen to your body.
+The deadliest of these symptoms is respiratory depression, which is slow and ineffective breathing that prevents the brain and other organs in the body from getting enough oxygen to properly function.
 Opioid overdose brain damage can result from a lack of oxygen, as well as loss of consciousness and death.